ric-geek/dlms-encrypt-decrypt-cli/README.md

-# Dlms encrypt-decrypt CLI
+# Dlms encrypt-decrypt command line tool
-With this tool you can perform these operation:\
+With this tool you can perform these operation:
 - Generate encrypted APDU
 - Decrypt APDU
 - Authenticate APDU
+- Generate encryption key

 ## Installation
 Use pip: